 Don’t Pick the Wrong Legal Structure

 What will your business be: a sole proprietorship, limited liability corporation, partnership, S corporation, or corporation?
-That’s an important question, because choosing the wrong could have negative tax or legal implications for your fledgling company.
+That’s an important question, because choosing the wrong legal structure could have negative tax or legal implications for your fledgling company.
 Identifying the right one for you will depend on a number of factors, including how many owners are involved and the type and nature of the business.
 Since this is an important decision, be sure to consult your CPA if you have questions on the best choice for you.

+Don’t Rely on Handshakes

 No matter how well you know your partners in your new venture, it makes sense to draw up a partnership or similar agreement at the outset so that there are no misunderstandings.
 The agreement can specify how much of the organization each partner owns, how owner compensation and benefits will be handled, the responsibilities of each partner, how decision making will be addressed and what happens when an owner wants to leave the business or the business shuts down.
 Conflicts can sap a great deal of a small business owner’s energy, but you can sidestep them if you all start on the same page.